Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Orchid Island (Lanyu or 蘭嶼) is a small volcanic island located 64km off the southeast corner of Taiwan, directly east of Kenting.
 It is a volcanic island of breathtaking natural beauty and is home to the country’s most isolated aboriginal tribe, the Tao, who are famous for their annual Flying Fish Festival.

-Planning a trip to Orchid Island comes with a few challenges, but visiting may also be one of the most rewarding and memorable things to do in Taiwan.
+Planning a trip to Orchid Island comes with a few challenges, but visiting may also be one of the most rewarding and memorable places to visit in Taiwan.
+Although it is well off the coast, Orchid Island is part of Taitung county, and you’ll find it on my list of favorite things to do in Taitung.

 If you want to avoid the challenges of planning your trip, this 3-day Orchid Island tour is a surprisingly good deal that includes ferry tickets, accommodation, scooter, scuba diving, breakfast, a guide, a night tour, and insurance.

 Orchid Island is considered one of the main offshore islands of Taiwan – to learn about others, read my guides to Penghu, Xiaoliuqiu, and Cijin, and Heping Island in Keelung.
 Or learn about them all in my list of the best outlying islands in Taiwan!

 Table of Contents

 - Best time to visit: Spring (summers are too hot and crowded, not to mention being prone to typhoons in August and September, while in winter many things are closed and flights/ferries may not run).
 We visited Orchid Island in May, which we found ideal; read more about visiting Taiwan in May and the best months to visit Taiwan.

 - Orchid Island is one of the best places in Taiwan to go scuba diving and snorkelling.
 You can book your scuba experience or snorkelling experience here, both offered by Blue Ocean House Diving Resort.